Rainbow Bridge Tokyo: The Photo Guide (2026)

 Walk duration

-A brisk walk across the 798-meter bridge takes about 25-30 minutes.
-For photographers, budget at least 90 minutes to two hours to allow for setting up shots and waiting for the best light.
+The walk across the 798-meter bridge usually takes me about 25-30 minutes if I don’t stop.
+So, you should budget at least 90 minutes to two hours to allow for setting up shots and waiting for the best light.

 Tokyo has been going up and up in recent years.